medusajs/medusa/docs/content/plugins/payment/paypal.md

 Although the next sections have different implementations to add PayPal into your storefront, they essentially follow the same process:

-1. Show PayPal’s button if the PayPal provider is available for the current cart.
+1. Show PayPal’s button if the PayPal processor is available for the current cart.
 2. When the button is clicked, open PayPal’s payment portal and wait for the customer to authorize the payment.
 3. If the payment is authorized successfully, set PayPal’s [Payment Session](../../modules/carts-and-checkout/payment.md#payment-session) as the session used to perform the payment for the current cart, then update the Payment Session on the backend with the data received from PayPal’s payment portal.
 This data is essential to the backend to verify the authorization and perform additional payment processing later such as capturing payment.
 4. Complete the cart to create the order.